Shaaf's blog

 Deploy Quarkus everywhere with Red Hat Enterprise Linux (RHEL)

-Orignally posted at Red Hat Developers Java is one of the most used languages out there and has been in the top three for the last two decades.
+Java is one of the most used languages out there and has been in the top three for the last two decades.
 Java powers millions of applications across verticals and platforms.
 Linux is widely deployed in data centers, Edge networks, and Cloud.
 Today we announce the availability of Quarkus for all our Red Hat Enterprise Linux (RHEL) customers.
 If you are running RHEL, you can now also run Red Hat Build of Quarkus (RHBQ).
+By doing this, we enable our customers, partners, and software vendors to use RHBQ in their applications with ease and furthermore enable them to deploy Quarkus for multiple use-cases for Java on Linux.
+If you are developing applications on a Kubernetes platform like Openshift, you can also use RHBQ with it, and this was announced last year.
+What is Quarkus and how can I develop and deploy it on RHEL?
+Learn more in this post.

 Creating and deploying a Java 8 runtime container image

-Orignally posted at Red Hat Developers A Java runtime environment should be able to run compiled source code, whereas a development kit, for example, OpenJDK, would include all the libraries/binaries to compile and run the source code.
+A Java runtime environment should be able to run compiled source code, whereas a development kit, for example, OpenJDK, would include all the libraries/binaries to compile and run the source code.
 Essentially the latter is a superset of the runtime environment.
 More details on OpenJDK support and lifecycle can be found here.
-Red Hat ships and supports container images with OpenJDK for both Java 8 and 11.